TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.5 =
+* Added new option to display a popup with user-defined content when links are clicked, then present user with link to click through
+* Updated danish translation

 = 5.4.9.5 =
 * Fixed problem with category links not going to the correct results page when pagination is turned on